altrusium/allcourt/Notes.md

 ## Data model

-4 Dec 2012: Learned MongoDB doesn't really like (only nested?) arrays.
-It's better to created a data model that doesn't nest objects and arrays because the positional operators can only go one level deep [http://docs.mongodb.org/manual/applications/update/] (search for it).
+4 Dec 2012: Learned MongoDB doesn't really like arrays of objects that don't have a unique property.
+The alternative is to use the positional operator, which can only go one level deep [http://docs.mongodb.org/manual/reference/operators/#update-operators-array].
 Also, Meteor's minimongo doesn't support it yet [https://github.com/meteor/meteor/issues/153].
-The alternative (what I'm off to confirm) is to next objects.
-The new data model doesn't make use of arrays.

 Tournaments Collection
 - tournaments: Tournament